 Trek to Namche Bazaar, through the valley of Dudh Koshi and Sagarmatha National Park (Sagarmatha is the Nepali name for Mount Everest).

 You can visit local shops, National Park Visitor Center, or take a side trip to Thami or Khumjung.
-Namche is a great place to hang out with stunning mountain views, observing the trading of visiting Tibetans or listening to the stories of departing mountaineers.
+Namche is a great place to hang out with stunning mountain views, observe the trading of visiting Tibetans or listen to the stories of departing mountaineers.

 The trail makes an ascend steeply at some point to bring you to Dole.